 The new vision of our academic program for 2022-2023 began with a query: How can we facilitate deeper, more durable, more forward-looking, and more individualized learning and better help our students to—as it says in our mission—“let their lives speak?”
 The answer came not merely in revising our curriculum and calendar, but in reimagining them.

-One innovation making this possible is a modular 7-Term calendar that begins in the 2022-2023 academic year.
-From late August to early June, the approximately 5-week terms will each include 4 “mods.”
+One innovation making the new curriculum possible is a modular 7-Term calendar that begins in the 2022-2023 academic year.
+From late August to early June, the approximately 5-week terms will each include 4 modules or “mods.”
 Students can chart their own path by deciding how to use their mods—for classes, other experiences, and the downtime so necessary for well-being.

 We are eager to see the ways that our curious, creative, and diverse students take advantage of the new academic program to let their lives speak.

 English teacher Chris King imagines a new course in nonfiction writing for students as part of the George School Signature Academic Program scheduled to start in the 2022-2023 school year.
 Titled “Let Your Life Speak” and based on the essential George School mission, the class will explore short-term nonfiction and learn how brevity can strengthen the power of prose.